merty/wordpress-move/README.md

 Frequently Asked Questions
 ----------------------

+** I am getting the "Could not activate the plugin because it generated a fatal error." error when I try to activate the plugin.
+Why? **

+WordPress Move needs php_sockets extension to be enabled, in order to work properly.
+If you are getting this error message, please enable php_sockets extension and restart your web server.
+Once you successfully enable the extension, you will be able to activate the plugin.

 **Do I need to install WordPress and WordPress Move on the new server as well, if I want to use WordPress Move for migration purposes?**

 Yes you do.